jcorrado/know-the-flow/README.md

 We define the starting capacity of our cask, and decrement capacity based on dispensation events, but this is *not* actually how we determine when the cask is empty.
 Instead, our flow meter driver provides a "kicked" event.
 If the system is incorrectly calibrated, we will continue to decrement our cask's capacity, past zero.
 We make no attempt to handle this, instead logging events so that re-calibration can be investigated.
 It is expected that API consumers will provide a strategy for sensibly surfacing this state to users.
 Simple messaging like "Just about empty" would make sense.

 ### Determining when a cask has been replaced
-This is actually the hardest of the problems.
-One of our design goals is a system that doesn't require operator, so we have to infer when a cask has been replaced.
+One of our design goals is a system that doesn't require operator intervention, so we have to infer when a cask has been replaced.
 Any simple heuristic is complicated by the fact that kick events are often followed by "ghost" dispensation events of small amounts.

-Our strategy is, upon kick, we *immediately* reset a cask's capacity back to full.
+Our strategy is, upon kick, to *immediately* reset a cask's capacity to full.
 However, our API will continue to report the cask as empty until ``new-cask-threshold`` (presently 300 ml) has been dispensed.
-This helps avoid reporting a new cask, until it has truly been replaced, but means that there is no announcement of a new cask until someone takes the first cup.
+This helps avoid reporting a new cask, until it has truly been replaced, but also means that there is no announcement of a new cask until someone takes the first cup.

 ## Operations Notes

 ### Running The Daemon
 For now, the daemon should be run by hand.
-Once packaged, a proper init solution will be furnished.
+Once packaged, a proper init solution will be provider.

 Run the uberjar, passing the serial pty and HTTP listening port.
 ```
 pi@flow0:~ $ java -jar know-the-flow-0.2.0-standalone.jar /dev/ttyACM0 8080
 -07-24 03:54:21 flow0 DEBUG [org.eclipse.jetty.util.log:176] - Logging to com.github.fzakaria.slf4j.timbre.TimbreLoggerAdapter@cc3423 via org.eclipse.jetty.util.log.Slf4j